aviv15616/ExNetsFinal/README.md

 - Gil Aharon
 - Amnon Pozailov

-## 📌 Python Version
--This project requires Python 3.8 or later to ensure compatibility with all dependencies.

 ## 📌 Dataset Links
 - **Training Set:**
   - 25 PCAP files (10–30 seconds each) per traffic type (Chrome, Edge, YouTube, Spotify, Zoom).
 Only 15 per type were used for training.